ThinkUpLLC/ThinkUp/docs/source/contribute/developers/devfromsource.rst

     $ git rebase -i HEAD-4

-In the text editor that comes up, replace the words “pick” with “squash” next to the commits you want to squash into the commit before it.
-Save and close the editor, and git will combine the “squash”'ed commits with the one before it.
-Git will then give you the opportunity to change your commit message to something like, “Issue #100: Fixed retweet bug.”
+In the text editor that comes up, replace the words "pick" with "squash" next to the commits you want to squash into the commit before it.
+Save and close the editor, and git will combine the "squash"'ed commits with the one before it.
+Git will then give you the opportunity to change your commit message to something like, "Issue #100: Fixed retweet bug."

 Important: If you've already pushed commits to GitHub, and then squash them locally, you will not be able to push that same branch to GitHub again.
-Create a new branch—like 100-retweet-bug-squashed or 100-retweet-bug-rc1
-(for release candidate 1)—and squash your commits there.
+Create a new branch-like 100-retweet-bug-squashed or 100-retweet-bug-rc1 (for release candidate 1)-and squash your commits there.
 Once everything is squashed and ready, push the new squashed branch to GitHub and send your pull request to Gina.